shapeoko/Docs/content/firstjob.md

 ##Engrave Your Letter

-Select your letter with the pointer tool.
-Once it's selected, the border will turn orange.
+Click on the solid black arrow in the toolbar (in-between the hand and the node-editor (arrow w/ a circle at the tip).
+Select all the path(s) which make up your letter with the pointer tool.
+Once it's selected, the border will turn red (may seem orange on some displays).
 Now, take a deep breath, we're going to make our first toolpath!
 Click CAM -> Pocket.
-Fill in the following values then click OK (You should use feed and speed and plunge rates, step over and step down appropriate to your spindle, bit and material, see the [wiki page on feeds and speeds](http://www.shapeoko.com/wiki/index.php/Materials) c.f., the [MakerCAM Tutorial](http://www.makercam.com/tutorial.html) for a set of Imperial values).
+Fill in the following values then click OK:

+  Name:                Letter_pocket
+  Tool Diameter:       0.125
+  Target Depth:        -0.03125
+  Safety Height:       0.25
+  Stock Surface:       0
+  Step Over:           40
+  Step Down:           0.3125
+  Roughing Clearance:  0
+  Feed Rate:           30
+  Plunge Rate:         10
+  Direction:           Counter Clockwise

 Your letter should look like it's filled in with a hatch pattern.

 ![rectangle](firstjob/mc_engrave_letter.png)

 ##Engrave the Border

 Select the inside rounded rectangle (the one we made in step #3).
 Click CAM -> Follow Path Operation.
-Fill in the following values, then click OK.
+Fill in the following values, then click OK:

+  Name:                trim_engrave
+  Tool Diameter:       0.125
+  Target Depth:        -0.03125
+  Safety Height:       0.25
+  Stock Surface:       0
+  Step Down:           0.3125
+  Feed Rate:           30
+  Plunge Rate:         10
+  Direction:           Counter

 Your line will be highlighted yellow.

 ![rectangle](firstjob/mc_engrave_edge.png)

 ##Create a Profile

 Select the outside rounded rectangle (the one we made in Step #2).
 Click CAM -> Profile Operation.
-Fill in the following values, then click OK.
+Fill in the following values, then click OK:

+  Name:                coaster_cut_out
+  Tool Diameter:       0.125
+  Target Depth:        -0.26
+  Inside/outside:      Outside
+  Safety Height:       0.25
+  Stock Surface:       0
+  Step Down:           0.3125
+  Roughing Clearance:  0
+  Feed Rate:           30
+  Plunge Rate:         10
+  Direction:           Clockwise

 ![rectangle](firstjob/mc_profile.png)